Identifying nonlinear relations among random variables: A network analytic approach: Introduction

 This shift from relying on covariances to using pairwise distances enables distance correlation to detect any kind of dependence no matter the functional form of the dependence.
 If two variables are related in any consistent way, then the distances between their observations will tend to co-vary.
 For example, if one variable increases when another does (even if this relationship is not linear), the distances between similar observations in one variable will often align with distances in the other.
 This co-variation in the patterns of the distance relationship is what the statistic captures.

-The following summary of how partial distance correlations are calculated comes from \citet{Szekely2014}.
+The following summary of how distance and partial distance correlations are calculated comes from \citet{Szekely2014}.
 Let $x_i$ and $y_i$ be $i \in \{1:n\}$ samples from random vector valued variables $X$ and $Y$.
 First, pairwise distances are calculated to construct the $n \times n$ Euclidean distance matrices ($\textbf{A}$ corresponding to $x$, and $\textbf{B}$ corresponding to $y$:

 where $\parallel \dots \parallel$ is the Euclidean norm. $\textbf{A}$ and $\textbf{B}$ summarize how different each pair of observations is from each other, across all values of $X$ and $Y$, respectively.
-The next step is double centering in which from each element from the distance matrices, the row and column means are subtracted and the matrix mean is added, transforming $\textbf{A}$ to $\hat{\textbf{A}}$ and $\textbf{B}$ to $\hat{\textbf{B}}$.
+The next step is double centering or $D$-centering, centering both the rows and columns to find the relative distance between \textbf{A} and \textbf{B}.
+From each element from the distance matrices, the row and column means are subtracted and the matrix mean is added, transforming $\textbf{A}$ to $\hat{\textbf{A}}$ and $\textbf{B}$ to $\hat{\textbf{B}}$.
 Without double centering, the variation within a variable, $X$, would influence the calculation of the covariation between $X$ and $Y$.
 Thus, double centering removes the influence of spread within a given variable so that all that is taken into account for the calculation of covariation between the two variables is the relationship between the two.
 Next, the sample distance covariance is calculated from double centered distance matrices:

 where matrices are multiplied element-wise and the variance can be found by calculating the sample distance covariance for two identical variables.
 Finally, the distance correlation can be found with the following equation: